coff33ninja/AI-discord/README.md

 ## 🎭 Personality

-Akino has a classic tsundere personality:
+The bot (Akeno by default) has a classic tsundere personality:
 - **Reluctant Helper**: Acts annoyed while being genuinely helpful
 - **Defensive**: Gets flustered easily, especially with compliments
 - **Caring but Denying**: Obviously cares but refuses to admit it